 Your video will be saved in “Photos.”
-If your webinar is slightly long, you might want to make sure you have enough memory on your phone to save the entire webinar.
-(You can check out the full video of how to do this here.)
+If your webinar is quite long, you might want to make sure you have enough memory on your phone to save the entire webinar.
+Here’s a full video of how to do this:

 2. How to record a webinar on your Android phone

-Here’s an excellent tutorial on how to use Mobizen Screen Recorder, which is free.
-However, you won’t be able to record a webinar without the watermark appearing on the screen.
+Mobizen Screen Recorder is free, but the only thing is you won’t be able to record a webinar without the watermark appearing on the screen.
 This might be acceptable if you’re just looking to record webinars as an attendee.
-But if you’re looking to market the videos, or looking for more features and flexibility, you might have to consider a paid tool.
+But if you’re looking to market the videos, or looking for more features and flexibility, you’ll need a paid tool.

 How to make a pre-recorded webinar

 Pre-recorded webinars are a great alternative to live webinars.
-They’re rather easy to produce and allow you to edit and “clean up” your presentation before it’s ready for the eyes of your audience.
+They’re pretty easy to produce and allow you to edit and “clean up” your presentation before it’s ready for the eyes of your audience.

 How to record a webinar presentation

-If your webinar is a PowerPoint presentation, you need to look no further than Microsoft PowerPoint’s “Screen Recording” option in the “Insert” tab:
+If your webinar is a PowerPoint presentation, then you can just use Microsoft PowerPoint’s “Screen Recording” option in the “Insert” tab: